 Violin Lessons in Grants Pass

+What Your Child Will Learn in Violin Lessons.
 In their first violin lessons your child will learn proper playing position and bowing technique, first scales, and classic songs with a focus on playing in tune.
-As your child begins to master these foundational skills, they may choose to explore fiddling in addition to the traditional classical genre of violin music.
+As your child begins to master these foundational skills, they may choose to explore fiddling or playing in contemporary and popular styles in addition to the traditional classical genre of violin music.

 Frequently Asked Questions